Kskaae/04Code_Quiz/README.md

 # 04Code_Quiz
+Submission for Week  :
+04Code_Quiz

+My goals included:
+ Creating a functional quiz using JavaScript.
+I attempted to design the code with the following acceptance criteria:

 GIVEN I am taking a code quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question